levkk/pg-logical-manager/README.md

 0. Have PostgreSQL 10 running or higher.
 1. Create databases "src"
 2. Create database "dest"
-3. Make sure you have local authentication working with no password (see hardcoded connection strings)/
+3. Make sure you have local authentication working with no password (see hardcoded connection strings)

 Basically, make sure this works: